 Prior to Washington STEM, Danny worked at Microsoft as a video engineer on the XBOX One’s streaming video service where he focused on creating effective strategies for content mastering and database management.
 He cites his five-and-a-half-year volunteer involvement with the Bureau of Fearless Ideas high school tutoring program as his deciding factor to enter the non-profit education world.

-Gilda serves as Program Director at Washington STEM where she designs and implements innovative and scalable programs to advance STEM education in Washington state.
+Gilda serves as Senior Program Officer at Washington STEM where she designs and implements innovative and scalable programs to advance STEM education in Washington state.
 Her work focuses on excellent, equitable, and engaging K-12 STEM learning, STEM career and college pathways, and STEM literacy for citizenship and life.